DataDog/integrations-extras/tyk/README.md

 ### Events

-The tyk integration does not include any events ATM but you can add them on your own.
+The tyk integration does not include any events.

 ### Service Checks